joesb/helios360/content/handbook/why/filling-the-cdo-role.md

 Consequently, filling this role is both very important and very challenging.

 I spoke to several CEOs/founders to hear their specific experiences of appointing someone to the role of delivery principal.
 This section is largely taken from their insights.

+> There's so many skills that are essential in this role — the delivery principal is one of the hardest things to hire for!{.large}
+>
+> *[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO, [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}*
+{.content-canvas-item-wide-left .content-canvas-item-left--span-2 .bq-alt-2}

+A consistent insight from these CEOs and founders is that the CDO role is vital to the business, but it's also one of the hardest positions to fill.{.content-canvas-item-right}

+This section looks at some of the reasons why and what you might do about it.{.content-canvas-item-right}

+So, when you're looking to appoint a CDO what do you need to bear in mind?

 ---